 In recent months, Oranga Tamariki (the Ministry for Children) has faced widespread criticism for its often-traumatising practice of ‘uplifts’, whereby newborn babies are taken from their mothers into state care.
 These uplifts by Oranga Tamariki are used against Māori and Pasifika parents disproportionately, according to data released by the Ministry.
-While the non-Māori rate of removal has stayed the same over the last ten years, rates of removal of Māori babies has risen by 33% between 2015 and 2018.
+While the non-Māori rate of removal has stayed the same over the last ten years, the rates of removal of Māori babies has risen by 33% between 2015 and 2018.
 What has been causing the recent spike in uplifts?
 Laura Kvigstad spoke with researcher Emily Keddell, a Senior Lecturer in Social Work at Otago University, who has been analysing the data.

 Emile Keddell is a Senior Lecturer in Social Work at Otago University.
 She is an expert in child protection social work.